 The Archives (Woods Hole Historical Collection) and the offices of the museum are also in Bradley House.

 The Woods Hole Historical Museum Shop is also located in Bradley House.
 The shop offers a wide array of interesting and unique gifts for all ages.
-The shop opens for the season on June 18, 2016.

 The Small Boat Museum

 The Swift Barn was built in 1877 by E. E. Swift for $80.71, labor and materials.
 It now houses the Small Boat Museum.
 Displays include an 1890s Woods Hole Spritsail boat (SPY); a Herreshoff 12 1/2, a Cape Cod Knockabout, a Mirror dinghy, a 1922 Old Town canoe, a Woods Hole Chamberlain dory and many boat models and maritime artifacts.
 Other small boats on the campus include two more Cape Cod Knockabouts, two Beetle cat boats under restoration and our latest gift: a 1905 Spritsail boat.